-Based upon the site survey and proposed site improvements, NRD has delineated the anticipated drainage areas to the proposed bioretention basin retrofit area to calculate the required Stormwater Retention Volume (SWRv).
-Following the 30% submittal, NRD will conduct a detailed hydrologic analysis to determine the adequate sizing of this BMP and associated flow control structures.
+Based upon the site survey and proposed site improvements, NRD delineated the drainage areas to the proposed bioretention basin retrofit area to calculate the required Stormwater Retention Volume (SWRv).
+Following the 30% submittal, NRD conducted a detailed hydrologic analysis to determine the adequate sizing of this BMP and associated flow control structures.

 The required SWRv for the proposed BMPs were calculated in accordance with the DOEE Stormwater Management Guidebook (July 2013).
-Based upon the project location, this proposed retrofit project uses a 1.2-inch design storm for calculating the SWRv, using Equation 2.1 from the guidebook.
-Table 1 below shows the drainage area characteristics and SWRv.
+Based upon the project location, this retrofit project uses a 1.2-inch design storm for calculating the SWRv, using Equation 2.1 from the guidebook.
+Table 1 shows the drainage area characteristics and SWRv.